The Standpoint of Moral Progress. A Defense in Kantian Spirit

 Lecture

-IWM Permanent Fellow Ivan Vejvoda will introduce the speaker and moderate the event.
+IWM Permanent Fellow Ivan Vejvoda introduced the speaker and moderated the event.